act-rules/act-rules.github.io/_rules/inline_link_in_paragraph_is_distinguishable_be4d0c.md

 #### Passed Example 1

-This is a link that is a descendant of a paragraph element and it uses the default styling of links which makes it underlined in most browsers which is a distinguishing style.
+This is a link that is a descendant of a paragraph element.
+It uses the default styling of links which underlines them in most browsers, making it a distinguishing style.

 ```html
 <style>